 You might want to know this for your own website, or you might be interested in earning money online writing product descriptions.
 Personally, I learned to do this writing for people who have large websites with lots of products.
 They need descriptions every time new stock arrives so that the items can go on sale.
 These big sites need so much content that you can make part-time money writing these small pieces if you know how to do it.

-The key to producing useful content is to analyse yourself as a consumer.
-If you are buying something, what do you want to know?
-What is useless information and what is essential?
+The key to producing good and useful content is to take a moment and analyse yourself as a consumer.
+If you are buying something, what is it that you want to know as a shopper?
+Ask yourself what information is useless and what is essential.
 What makes you feel you can trust the seller?
 What makes you distrust the seller?
 What makes you go elsewhere?

-So, from this list, a consumer needs a concise description that isn't too long, isn't too sales-oriented, has plenty of hard facts that are correct and is clearly written.
-Sounds simple enough!
+So, from this list, we can conclude that a consumer needs a concise description that isn't too long, isn't too sales-oriented, has plenty of hard facts that are correct, and the description is clearly written.
+Sounds simple enough, doesn't it?

 Write to Sell